bentomhall/nih-system/monsters/Creatures.md

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +9 to hit, reach 5 ft., one target. _Hit:_ 22 (3d10 + 6) piercing damage.

-A **giant shark** is 30 feet long and normally found in deep oceans.
-Utterly fearless, it preys on anything that crosses its path, including whales and ships.

 #### Giant Spider